 Edward A. Morgan, Stanley A. Riemann, Edmund S. Gross and Robert A. Haugen.
 Pursuant to their employment agreements, if the employment of Messrs.
 Morgan, Riemann, Gross or Haugen is terminated either by the Company without cause and other than for disability or by the executive officer for good reason (as such terms are defined in their respective employment agreements), then these executive officers are entitled, in addition to any Accrued Amounts, to receive as severance (a) salary continuation for 12 months (18 months for Mr. Riemann), (b) a pro-rata target bonus for the year in which termination occurs and (c) the continuation of medical and dental benefits for 12 months (18 months for Mr. Riemann) at active-employee rates or until such time as the executive officer becomes eligible for such benefits from a subsequent employer.
 In addition, if the employment of the named executive officers is terminated either by the Company without cause and other than for disability or by the executives for good reason (as these terms are defined in their employment agreements) within one year following a change in control (as defined in their employment agreements) or in specified circumstances prior to and in connection with a change in control, they are also entitled to receive additional benefits.
 For Messrs.
 Morgan, Riemann and Gross, the severance period and benefit continuation period is extended to 24 months for Messrs.
-Morgan and Gross and 30 months for Mr. Riemann and they will also receive monthly payments equal to /12 of their respective target bonus for the year of termination during the 24 (or 30) month severance period.
-Mr. Haugen will receive monthly payments equal to /12 of their respective target bonus for the year of termination for the year in which termination of medical benefits for 24 months at active-employee rates or until such time as they become eligible for medical benefits for the year of termination by reason of these executives' employment upon retirement, in addition to any Accr
+Morgan and Gross and 30 months for Mr. Riemann and they will also receive monthly payments equal to $\frac{1}{2}$ of their respective target bonuses for the year of termination during the 24 (or 30) month severance period.
+Mr. Haugen will receive monthly payments equal to $\frac{1}{12}$ of his respective target bonus for the year of termination for 12 months.
+Upon a termination by reason of these executives' employment upon retirement, in addition to any Accrued Amounts, they will receive (a) a pro-rata target bonus for the year in which termination occurs and (b) continuation of medical benefits for 24 months at active-employee rates or until such time as they become eligible for medical benefits from a subsequent employer.